 Nobody spoke against the measure at the meeting, and no organized opposition has emerged so far.

 There also was none in May, and no ballot argument against was submitted for that mail-in election.

 Chief business officer Akur Varadarajan told trustees that, based on Gov. Jerry Brown's budget proposal that assumes passage of a state tax measure in November, New Haven would have to cut $4.5 million from its $99 million budget for the 2012-2013 school year.

-If the state measure fails, the district would have to slash another $6.2
+If the state measure fails, the district would have to slash another $6.2 million in spending.